oicr-gsi/dimsum/changes/add_project_summary.md

-Project Summary generates counts of items at each QC gate that are pending, pending QC, completed
+preliminary work on creating project Summary, which generates counts of items at each QC gate that are pending, pending QC, completed